 - ALL OUTSTANDING FEES must be settled before arrival.
 This includes MUCK DEPOSITS.

 - WHAT TO BRING: All of your personal gear and equipment plus whatever is needed for your horse and his stabling.
 Don’t forget rain gear!
 Remember that protective headgear is required at all times when mounted.
 AND your horse must always wear an identification number when out of his stall—ie bridle number.
-Bring a portable CHAIR as well, for the briefings, meetings, some of the seminars etc
+Bring a portable CHAIR as well, for the briefings, meetings, some of the seminars etc AND YOUR COMPLETED UPDATED RIDER SAFETY SHEET!

 - FOOD: The Classic Committee has done a great job of providing food for you on Thursday and Friday evenings PLUS a Saturday afternoon Beverage and Cheese ‘Social’, thanks to PURINA!
 The dress code is comfortable and casual.
 Each rider has a wrist band/ticket.
 The Evening activities will be held in our Indoor Arena.

 - The Waredaca Brewing Company Tasting Room will be open for business-times to be posted in the Stable Office!
+PLEASE stop in Thursday as that is our 321 GO Fight Breast Cancer night at the Brewery!
+4-8 so in between the other activities!

 - LUNCH: Assigned Volunteers will be provided with lunch.
 Everyone else has several options.
 You may drive to a lunch source, the closest places being one mile away-the local ‘greasy spoon’ with top notch burgers and another with pizza and sandwiches.-directions will be included in your packet.
 Sorry but no commercial deliveries out here!
 There will be a Thursday thru Sunday Breakfast and Lunch Concession in the stabling area.